vercel-solutions/app-dir-snippets/improvements/Image Component.md

 3. Better accessibility
 4. Native browser lazy loading.

-In version 13, this new behavior is now the default for next/image, which
+In version 13, this new behavior is now the default for next/image.

 ```
 import Image from 'next/image';